mnl359/workshop-terraform/README.md

 **GitHub**

-I assume that you're going to clone this respository and work in your workstation and your own GitHub account.
+I assume that you're going to clone this respository, work in your workstation and with your own GitHub account.
 You need the following tools:

 - Git
 - Visual Studio Code (or any other IDE or Text Editor like Atom)